Skip to main content

 Full episode transcript

-I remember being nine or 10 years old, I think, with all of these ECG leads running all over the place, connected to me 24/7, even for months after surgery.
-And now we've had some companies come through our door where it's just a little app you get on your phone, and then one tiny ECG lead, and that's it.
-And it sounds like you guys are a key example of that.
-It's sort of the old story of a necessity is the mother of invention.
-We develop algorithms for detecting changes in cardiovascular status; we deploy them in standalone monitors.
-It is our new product called Argos Infinity.
-Often, we will detect problems before the blood pressure drops.
-We took a long look at the protections that we needed to ensure that we had proper cybersecurity because there's no going back.
-I've had scenarios where people were in the O, and we saw a change before they saw blood pooling in the surgical field, where seconds mattered, and they had to initiate a mass transfusion protocol to bring the person back to life.
-Frankly, if somebody's getting in there and they're monkeying with your system and then giving you the wrong information because they found a backdoor or whatever, your reputation is gone.
-Cybersecurity is the number one reason that medical devices are getting kicked back.
-Hello there and welcome back to another episode of The Med Device Cyber Podcast.
-Your usual hosts, myself, Trevor Slattery, and Christian Espinosa, are here, as well as a very special guest that we have today, Marc Zemel.
-What we're going to talk about are some of the challenges that MedTech innovators and startups and manufacturers may face while moving into their cybersecurity journey and moving towards their submission pathway.
+I remember being nine or 10 years old I think with all of these ECG leads running all over the place connected to me 24/7, even for months after surgery.
+And now we've had some companies come through our door where it's just a little app you get on your phone and then one tiny ECG lead and that's it.
+That sounds like you guys are a key example of that.
+It's sort of the old story of necessity is the mother of invention.
+We develop algorithms for detecting changes in cardiovascular status.
+And we deploy them in standalone monitors, our new product called Argos Infinity.
+Often we will detect problems before the blood pressure drop.
+We took a long look at this protections that we needed to ensure that we had proper cyber security because there's no going back.
+I've had scenarios where people were in the OR and we saw change before they saw blood pooling in the surgical field where seconds mattered and they had to initiate mass transfusion protocol to bring the person back to life, frankly.
+And if somebody is getting in there and they're monkeying with your system and then giving you the wrong information because they found a back door or whatever, your reputation is gone.
+Cyber security is the number one reason that medical devices are getting kicked back.
+Hello there and welcome back to another episode of the Med Device Cyber podcast.
+Your usual hosts, myself Trevor Slattery and Christian Espinosa are here as well as a very special guest that we have today, Marc Zemel.
+What we're going to talk about are some of the challenges that MedTech innovators and startups and manufacturers may face while moving into their cyber security journey and moving towards their submission pathway.
 Before we dive in too deep, I'll check in with everyone and see how everyone's doing today.
-I'll start with you, Christian.
-How are you doing?
+I'll start with you Christian, how are you doing?
 I'm doing well.
-I just got back from Kenya, so about 40 hours of travel.
-I was a little bit jet-lagged.
-I got a little sunburned in Kenya, where I was staying at altitude.
-It's about 6,000 feet high.
-So I hung out in the plunge pool for about 15 minutes, and I guess because of the altitude and the sun bounced off the water, I got a little sunburn.
-Plus, you're driving around in these little vehicles all day in the wind, looking for the rhino and all the animals, so that was fun.
-A sunburn in December is never a bad thing.
-Yeah.
-And plus, I got, I still wear these glasses.
-I don't like the way they look on video though.
-But I've gotten used to wearing these like blue blocker glasses, whatever, even though they don't look so cool.
+I just got back from Kenya, so about 40 hours of travel, a little bit jet-lagged.
+Uh, got a little sunburnt at Kenya where I was staying at altitude and I it's about 6,000 ft high.
+So I hung out at the plunge pool for about 15 minutes and I guess because of the altitude and the the sun bounce off the water I got a little sunburned, plus you're driving around in these little vehicles all day in the wind, looking for the the rhino and all the animals.
+So that was, it was fun.
+Well, a sunburn in December is never a bad thing.
+Yeah, and plus I got, I I still wear these glasses.
+I don't like the way they look on on video though, but I've got used to wearing these like blue blocker glasses or whatever, even though they don't look so cool.
 There you go.
-And how about yourself?
-How are you doing today, Marc?
+And how about yourself, how are you doing today Marc?
 I'm doing great.
-We just almost wrapped up 2025, Way ahead of plan, which was awesome.
-And looking forward to kicking off 2026 and continued growth for our Rhae Medical.
+We just uh almost done wrapping up 2025, way ahead of plan which was awesome, and looking forward to kicking off 2026 and continued growth for our uh Retia Medical.
 Awesome.
 And where are you calling in from today?
-Yeah, we're based in White Plains, New York, just north of New York City.
+Yeah, uh we're based in White Plains, New York, just north of New York City.
 Trevor was just up in the area recently, weren't you, Trevor?
-Yeah, I was out in New York for a couple of days and then up in Toronto.
-I actually just got back, I think, day before yesterday.
+Yeah, just uh was out in New York for a couple of days and then up in Toronto.
+I actually just got back I think day before yesterday.
 Nice.
 Nice.
 Well, let me know when you're in town.
 How far from Lake Placid is that?
-I've done the Lake Placid Iron Man.
-Placid is all the way north.
+I did the Lake Placid Ironman.
+Lake Placid is all the way north.
 Oh, okay.
-It's several hours, like four or five, hours north of us.
+Several hours, like four or five hours north of us.
 Oh, wow.
 Okay.
 Yeah.
 I feel like New York's a bigger state than a lot of people realize.
-If you're not from New York, you think about the city, and then everything is just upstate until you get to like Ontario.
-Upstate is pretty far away though.
-It sounds like if you live in Manhattan, then where I am, which is Westchester County, is considered upstate, but it's really more like New York metro area.
-We're about half an hour to the Upper West Side.
-So, it's pretty funny.
+You kind of, if you're not from New York, you think about the city and then everything is just upstate until you get to Lake Ontario.
+Upstate's a pretty, pretty far away though it sounds like.
+If you live in Manhattan, then where I am, which is Westchester County is considered upstate, but it's really more like New York metro area.
+We're about half an hour into Upper West Side, so it's pretty funny.
 The strictest definition I ever heard is anything past 125th Street is upstate.
-Yeah.
 That sounds about right.
 All right.
-Well, why don't you start by telling us a little bit about yourself and a little bit about what Rhae does?
-Sure.
-So, I am the co-founder and CEO of Rhae Medical.
-I actually trained as a mechanical engineer.
-I got my masters from MIT and then worked in the semiconductor capital equipment industry for about a decade.
-And then I decided to move into MedTech, so I went back, got an MBA at Yale, worked at Becton Dickinson for a few years, and then decided to start my own company, which I've been running now.
-In May, it'll be 15 years, Rhae Medical.
-I joke that we were two guys with slides.
-So, I licensed the technology, raised the capital, built the team, took us through FDA CER, and now we are sold in 18 countries.
-In the US, we're sold by Medtronic.
-We're in 75 hospitals.
-It's been quite a ride, and you know, a lot more to do.
+Well, why don't you start by telling us a little bit about yourself and a little bit about what Retia does?
+Sure. so, uh, I'm the co-founder and CEO of Retia Medical.
+Uh, I actually uh trained as a mechanical engineer.
+Uh, I got my master's from MIT and then worked in the uh semiconductor capital equipment industry for about a decade.
+Uh, and then I decided to move into MedTech, so I went back, got an MBA, uh, at Yale, worked at Becton Dickinson for a few years, and then decided to start my own company, which I've been running now.
+In May it'll be 15 years, Retia Medical.
+Uh, I joke that we were two guys with slides, so uh, licensed the technology, raised the capital, built the team, took us through FDA, CE mark, and now we are sold in 18 countries, uh in the US uh we're sold by Medtronic, we're in 75 hospitals.
+Uh it's been quite a ride and, you know, a lot more to do.